 Podskoch to give talk at library

-Burnham Library in Bridgewater will present a program with Marty Podskoch, author of “The Connecticut 169 Club: Your Passport and Guide to Exploring Connecticut,” June 8 from 11 a.m. to noon.
+Burnham Library on Route 133 in Bridgewater will present a program with Marty Podskoch, author of “The Connecticut 169 Club: Your Passport and Guide to Exploring Connecticut,” June 8 from 11 a.m. to noon.

 Podskoch will discuss his book, which navigates readers from out behind the blue screen, off the interstate and onto Connecticut backroads to meet and merge with neighbors and uncover curiosities tucked into the 169 towns and cities in the Nutmeg State.